 Actually, it’s normal that this happened if we think about how this last year was, the whole pandemic situation has changed, maybe forever, old habits.

-In the same study, 43% of consumers said they would be ok if they could never shop in a physical store again, and 73% even believed that shopping will happen online in the future.
+In the same study, 43% of consumers said they would be okay if they could never shop in a physical store again, and 73% even believed that shopping would happen online in the future.

 So, keep in mind that offering free shipping may make a difference to your customers, and this can be why they choose you and not your competition.